 The University of Copenhagen Study on Depression and Birth Control

 This recent study contained a large sample population, consisting of 1,061,997 female subjects, who were aged 15 to 34.
 In addition, none of these women had experienced any form of depression or other psychiatric/psychological problems prior to starting birth control.
-To help determine the effects of taking oral contraceptives, the researchers monitored whether subjects were diagnoses with depression or started a new antidepressant prescription throughout the study.
+To help determine the effects of taking oral contraceptives, the researchers monitored whether subjects were diagnosed with depression or started a new antidepressant prescription throughout the study.

 The study sample was also divided into two groups, where one set of women would take some form of birth control including: